| Academics | Centers & Institutes | Urban Action Institute

 Massachusetts residents age 60 and older are entitled to free tuition courses on a space available basis at all public higher education institutions (by state law).
 The Urban Action Institute administers older student registration prior to fall and spring semesters.

-Please note: Due to COVID-19, there will be no in-person registration for the Fall 2020 semester.
-In order to allow adequate room in classrooms and for individuals to safely distance, only online classes are available to older students for the Fall 2020 semester.
-An online orientation will be required and will be available on this page before the start of the semester.
+Please note: Due to COVID-19, there will be no in-person registration for this term.
+In order to allow adequate room in classrooms and for individuals to safely distance, only online classes are available to non-matriculated older students for this semester.
+An online orientation will be required and can be found below.

-* If you have previously taken a course at Worcester State University using the Older Student Registration Commonwealth Tuition Waiver, you do not need to provide documentation of your residency or age.
+* If you have previously taken a course at Worcester State University using this tuition waiver, you do not need to provide documentation of your residency or age.

 Order your copy of alumna Thea Aschkenase's memoir “Remembering: A Holocaust Survivor Shares Her Life”—a heartfelt recollection of her internment at Auschwitz, rebuilding her life as a Holocaust survivor, and her experiences at WSU—online today.
 (Contact us for information on placing bulk orders.)